 An institution must be able to record the date on which it disbursed MSG funds to a student.
-This date is reported to OHE and is the date that reviewers use to determine a student's enrollment level to confirm accurate disbursement amounts.
+This date is reported to OHE and is the date that reviewers use to determine a student's enrollment level to confirm accurate disbursement amounts (see "Special Calculation Note 1" in the prior section).

-Reviewers must look for any pattern of disbursements within academic terms that suggests an institution is deliberately delaying MSG disbursements until after the date an institution "locks" awards for the term.
+Reviewers must look for any pattern of disbursements within payment periods that suggests an institution is deliberately delaying MSG disbursements until later in a payment period.
 While this would not constitute a finding, it would result in a recommendation in the report.
-Delaying all MSG disbursements to avoid re-calculating some awards is not a student-friendly practice.
+Delaying MSG disbursements in a clock-hour program can result in reduction in and/or loss of MSG funds; this is not a student-friendly practice.